COPRS/infrastructure/docs/architecture/README.md

 **Grafana** is a web application dedicated to analytics and interactive visualization, licenced with the Apache 2.0 licence.
 It is written in Go for its backend and a mix of ReactJS and AngularJS both in Typescript for its frontend (a transition to a full ReactJS application is ongoing).

-Initially developed to visualize Time Series data, it evolved to visualize more kind of data.
+Initially developed to visualize Time Series data, it evolved to visualize more kinds of data.
 This is possible by being extensible with plugins.
 Two kinds of plugins are available: datasource plugins and panel plugins.

-datasource plugins are responsible for querying data to databases or web services.
+Datasource plugins are responsible for querying data to databases or web services.
 Grafana includes several datasources.
-Among them, datasources for Prometheus, ElasticSearch and Postgresql are useful for the architecture in place for this project. panel plugins are responsible for visualizing data retrieved by datasources.
+Among them, datasources for Prometheus, ElasticSearch and Postgresql are useful for the architecture in place for this project.
+Panel plugins are responsible for visualizing data retrieved by datasources.
 Several panels are included, going from simple values to tables, gauges to line plots.
 Both plugin types are only useful if they are used together.
 Making them communicate is done by configuring Dashboards.
 Dashboards are pages where the user configure panels with a query done with a datasource.
 Panels inside a dashboard can be laid out at user’s will.
 Multiple panels inside a same dashboard can share the result of a query to display multiple representation of the same data.
 It is also possible to create dashboard’s variables accessible by all panels and datasources inside the dashboard.
 Some variables are builtin like variables __from and __to which define a timerange and are configurable through a Timepicker.
 Those variables can then be used to narrow down queries in datasources.

 Each dashboard is associated to an uuid, a unique identifier which permits to reference and link a dashboard independently of its name.
 Some panels offer the possibility to create a datalink: an hyperlink with information extracted from the underlining data and panel.
 This hyperlink can either reference an external resource or another dashboard referenced by its uuid.
 It is thus possible to open a new dashboard with variables initialized by data provided by the datalink.